GuiMoraesDev/english-spelling-checker/README.md

 - Husky will _verify_ your commits before sent them.
 - Project is using Angular Commits Guide Line, for more information, click on this [link](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format).

+## How to improve this project ⏭️ (by priority)

+- Add UTM to track the most used share option;
+- Use Test A/B to try different approaches as mentioned at [layout](https://www.figma.com/file/JrEhup3mslJ4ob0fFIImB3/EnglishSpellingChecker?node-id=201%3A184);
+- Improve de Logo design;
+- Improve the social-media sharable image design;